SModelS/smodels-utils/README.rst

 *around* smodels that is not actual part of smodels-proper.
 Among the tools in this repository you will find:

-* code to automatically produce many of the wiki pages on http://smodels.hephy.at in moinmoin wiki syntax
+* code to automatically produce many of the wiki pages on http://smodels.github.io in wiki syntax
 * code to port fastlim results to smodels
 * code to validate the smodels-database
 * code to facilitate adding new experimental results to the database
-* code to create efficiency maps for smodels
+* code to create *home-grown* efficiency maps for smodels
 * code to write bibtex files with all analysis results, visualise and plot simplified models, and SMS results, etc etc etc
+* code to train the neural networks for database compression
+* experimental code for possible new features of smodels proper